RN03 - Biographical Perspectives on European Societies

 This session reflects upon the creative and imaginative application of biographical methods building upon our long history of research using walking, mobile, performative and arts based methods and the importance of creating time and space for theoretical, experiential and imaginative work in the context of Covid -19.

-Webinar three: Ethic and reflexivity in the relationship between researcher and research participants in biographical interviewing in a (post) pandemic world.
+1:00-2:30 pm (BST) 14:00-15:30 (CET) - Webinar Three: Ethic and reflexivity in the relationship between researcher and research participants in biographical interviewing in a (post) pandemic world.

 Biographical interviewing often requires face-to-face contact with people.
 The current situation has not only blocked or severely restricted the possibility of accessing certain individuals (who are digitally excluded, have limited access to the Internet or suitable space to feel free in telling their life experiences), but also challenged our research techniques and methods.
 The question of building trust, responsibility for interviewees’ welfare during and after interviewing, the reliability of the gathered data seems to be more and more important.
 The session carefully weighs the pros and cons of the online interviewing while also bearing in mind our “immersion” in the situation caused by Covid-19.